Study says Albertans could save billions if they leave Canada Pension Plan

 Any province has the right to withdraw under the Canada Pension Plan Act but written notice is required, enabling legislation has to be passed and the value of assets to be transferred must be negotiated.

-Currently, all other Canadian provinces and territories, with the exception of Quebec, are part of CPPIB.
+Currently, all other Canadian provinces and territories, with the exception of Quebec, are part of CPP Investment Board.

 ($1 = 1.3484 Canadian dollars)